jason-kerney/joyeuse/bin/when.md

     [transformer:function] -> simplifiedCondType
 ```

-_transformer_ is a function that takes a single item ant returns somesthing else.
+_transformer_ is a function that takes a single item ant returns something else.

 example:
 ```javascript